 Programs of Study

-With 36 tutorial programs of study, HTC offers a wide variety of majors for high-achieving students.
+With more than 30 tutorial programs of study, HTC offers a wide variety of majors for high-achieving students.
 Using a student-centered approach, the programs emphasize independent research and creative activity.
-Future students may apply for up to two programs of study.

 Students in the tutorial programs must successfully meet the following requirements to graduate: